Shivvvvvvvvv/TechnicalAssessment/README.md

 ## Architecture Overview
-This is a multi-project solution that utilizes Domain Driven Design (DDD) and CQRS patterns to create a maintainable web API application using .NET 6 that allows it to run on Linux or Windows and in Docker environments.
+This is a multi-project solution that utilizes Domain Driven Design (DDD) to create a maintainable web API application using .NET 6 that allows it to run on Linux or Windows and in Docker environments.

 ## Instructions
 ### Installation: